 - a) The Parent Company is either a defendant or co-defendant in certain civil and administrative cases which are now pending before the courts and other governmental bodies.
-In the opinion of management and the Parent Company's legal counsel, any adverse decision on these cases would not materially affect the consolidated statements of financial position and consolidated statements of comprehensive income as at and for the years ended December 31, 2021 and 2020. - b) On July 12, 2012, EO No. 79 was released to lay out the framework for the implementation of mining reforms in the Philippines.
+In the opinion of management and the Parent Company's legal counsel, any adverse decision on these cases would not materially affect the consolidated statements of financial position and consolidated statements of comprehensive income as at and for the years ended December 31, 2024 and 2023. - b) On July 12, 2012, EO No. 79 was released to lay out the framework for the implementation of mining reforms in the Philippines.
 The policy highlights several issues that includes area of coverage of mining, small-scale mining, creation of a council, transparency and accountability and reconciling the roles of the national government and local government units.
-Management believes that EO 79 has no major impact on its current operations since the mine is covered by an existing c) Under the share-based plan, the Parent Company's officers and employees and those of its subsidiary may be granted options to purchase shares of stock of the Parent Company.
-The aggregate number of shares to be granted under the plan should not exceed five percent of the total number of shares of the Parent Company's outstanding capital stock.

-MPSA with the government.
+Management believes that EO 79 has no major impact on its current operations since the mine is covered by an existing MPSA with the government.
 Section 1 of EO No. 79, provides that mining contracts approved before the effectivity of the EO shall continue to be valid, binding, and enforceable so long as they strictly comply with existing laws, rules and regulations and the terms and conditions of their grant.

-As stated above, President Rodrigo R. Duterte issued EO 130 lifting the moratorium on mineral agreements on April 14, 2021.
+As stated above, the Philippine President issued EO 130 lifting the moratorium on mineral agreements on April 14, 2021.